Liouville first-passage percolation: subsequential scaling limits at high temperature: Upper bounds on FPP distance and geodesic length

-We want to derive a right-tail bound on the crossing weight in terms of the hard crossing weights at a smaller scale.
-We show this by showing that hard crossings from smaller scales can be glued together to get a crossing at a larger scale, and that there are many nearly-independent opportunities for this to happen, so we get good control on the right tail of the crossing weight.
+We want to derive a right-tail bound on the crossing distance in terms of the hard crossing distance at a smaller scale.
+We show this by showing that hard crossings from smaller scales can be glued together to get a crossing at a larger scale, and that there are many nearly-independent opportunities for this to happen, so we get good control on the right tail of the crossing distance.